 The Business Scenario

-- Completion: Once the task is finished, a user clicks "Close Action."
+- Completion: A user clicks "Close Action".

 App Architecture

-- Data Source: SharePoint Online (List Name:
+- Data Source: SharePoint List:

-Action_Tracker_Master) - Key Fields:
+Action_Tracker_Master - Key Columns:

-Step 1: Navigating to the Record
+Step 1: Navigate to Record

 Set(varCurrentAction, ThisItem);